 There are only a few types of courses that cannot be assessed through the petition process.
 These include courses in the following categories:

-Each petition is assessed by a faculty expert in that particular subject.
+Portfolios are assessed by a faculty expert in that particular subject.
 If the assessor determines that your knowledge of the subject is college-level and is equal to a grade of "C" or better, then he or she will recommend that you receive credit.

 If your knowledge is judged to be insufficient, the faculty will deny credit.
 Students may appeal the denial of credit.
 If the assessor decides that further information is needed in order to make a recommendation; you may be asked to submit additional evidence, take an examination or be interviewed by the assessor.
 In fact, petition applicants can offer to take an examination at the outset if evidence cannot be obtained.